evoltriet/ai-dosage-analyzer/README.md

 * Now go to your browser and visit http://localhost:8085

 ## Example API request
-If the application is running at http://apsrd8505.uhc.com:8085/, then the request url will look like this sample:
+If the application is running, then the request url will look like this sample:

 <img src="screenshots/example_api_request.png" width="560">